nordic-rse/nordic-rse.github.io/content/about/governance/privacy.md

 ## Membership

-Nordic RSE keeps a record of its members.
+Nordic-RSE keeps a record of its members.

-* Membership data may be used for any Nordic RSE to member contact purposes related to the Nordic RSE chartered purpose, but will not be passed to others (besides other members, see below) without separate agreement.
+* Membership data may be used for any Nordic-RSE to member contact purposes related to the Nordic-RSE chartered purpose, but will not be passed to others (besides other members, see below) without separate agreement.
 * The information processed is the information requested when